waylonflinn/re/README.md

 Both progressive strategies accept the `max` option.
 All strategies also accept a `rand` option.
 This is a `Boolean` that adds a random multiplier between 1 and 2.
 This makes them act like the tradition backoff function.
 This option is set to `false` by default.

+## Stability

+Test coverage is good and expanding.
+We use [mocha](http://visionmedia.github.com/mocha/).

 ## Technical Details